cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLMOPT_PIPELINING.md

 # DESCRIPTION

 Pass in the correct value in the **bitmask** parameter to instruct libcurl to enable multiplexing for this multi handle.

 With multiplexing enabled, libcurl attempts to do multiple transfers over the same connection when doing parallel transfers to the same hosts.

 ## CURLPIPE_NOTHING (0)

-Make no attempts at multiplexing.
+Default, which means doing no attempts at multiplexing.

 ## CURLPIPE_HTTP1 (1)